 Greenfield Opens Its New Office in Carmel!November 28, 2016

-Responding to the rising need in Monterey County for high quality legal representation in business litigation and family law matters, we are pleased to announce the opening of our new office in Carmel to better serve our clients.
+Responding to the rising need in Monterey County for high quality legal representation in business litigation matters, we are pleased to announce the opening of our new office in Carmel to better serve our clients.

 Greenfield has been representing clients in Monterey, Salinas, and Carmel for over 25 years.
 “With our depth of talent, experience, and resources, we can handle cases that frankly overwhelm other firms,” says Managing Partner Stephanie Southwick.